 Tableau is one of the most popular data visualization types among non-developers.
 Tableau Public supports a number of the chart, map, graph and other types of graphics.
 It is also free to use, with the resulting charts being easy to embed into a web page.
 However, the charts are graphics available via Tableau are also available in similar tools, and the free version does come with a massive footer branding that may not work well with your presentation.
 A paid version is available, so you can opt for that if you really want results without the footer.

 Infogram is another online tool that lets you create charts as well as infographics.
-You can use the free version with restricted features, or opt for any of two paid options that include over 200 maps, icons library, private sharing and more.
+You can use the free version with restricted features or opt for any of two paid options that include over 200 maps, icons library, private sharing, and more.
 Infogrames has an easy user interface, and its charts are pretty well-designed, including the basic versions.
 However.
-It does add a large logo when you embed interactive charts in the web page using the free version.
+It does add a large logo when you embed interactive charts on the web page using the free version.

-So here are some courses that will help you to get the more detail about the data visualization types, data visualization importance, data visualization benefits and also about the data visualization tools examples so just go through the link which is given below.
+So here are some courses that will help you to get more detail about the data visualization types, data visualization importance, data visualization benefits, and also about the data visualization tools examples so just go through the link which is given below.